v-wei40680/codexia/README.md

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

+By contributing to this project, you agree that your contributions may be licensed under both the AGPL-3.0 license and the Codexia commercial license.

 ### Areas for Contribution

 - 🐛 Bug fixes and improvements